 Why You Can Lobby

-The Council, the Forum, and ACR encourage foundations to build relationships with congressional offices by educating them about the value of foundations.
+The Council and the Forum encourage foundations to build relationships with congressional offices by educating them about the value of foundations.
 Many members of Congress and their staff are unaware of the role foundations play in their districts.
-Foundations on the Hill and District Days are great opportunities to explain your foundation's mission and work and to demonstrate its importance to your lawmaker's constituents.
+Foundations on the Hill are great opportunities to explain your foundation's mission and work and to demonstrate its importance to your lawmaker's constituents.

 Below are some additional resources on relationship building and the exceptions to the lobbying restrictions.
 If you are still unsure of what you can and can't say, please contact the Council on Foundation's Public Policy Department with your questions.